crpurcell/friendlyVRI/docs/README.md

 ##### A note about Mac OS X:

 The default installation of *opencv* on Anaconda for Mac OS X seems to be broken (causes a segmentation fault).
-If you want to exable the webcam capture button for Mac OS X comment out the following lines in the 'vriTk.py' code:
+If you want to enable the web-cam capture button for Mac OS X comment out the following lines in the 'vriTk.py' code:

 ```python